ATHLETE

 Icon of person Anatoliy Bondarchuk

-Anatoliy Pavlovych Bondarchuk (Ukrainian: Анатолій Павлович Бондарчук, born 31 May 1940) is a retired Ukrainian hammer thrower who competed for the Soviet Union.
-An Olympic gold medallist, he is also regarded as one of the most accomplished hammer throw coaches of all time.
-He is the author of a two-volume book Transfer of Training, which was translated from Russian to English by Michael Yessis.
+Anatoliy Pavlovych Bondarchuk (Ukrainian: Анатолій Павлович Бондарчук, 31 May 1940 – 23 December 2025) was a Ukrainian hammer thrower who competed for the Soviet Union.
+An Olympic gold medallist, he is regarded as one of the most accomplished hammer throw coaches of all time.
+He was the author of a two-volume book, Transfer of Training, which was translated from Russian to English by Michael Yessis.
 Read more on Wikipedia

 Memorability Metrics